satish-rajnale/Prisma-nest-Server/README.md

 2. Run `npx prisma migrate dev` : This will create tables and run migration scripts based on your schema
 3. Run `npx prisma generate` : This will generate a prisma client with updated schema
 3. Run `npm run start:dev` to start the server
+4. Run `npx prisma studio` to start a web server for db
+5.
 You can change `Schema.prisma` file for schema changes as per your need.

 ### A typical top-level directory layout